 Generally speaking, symptoms of Lyme disease can be difficult to detect, especially in the early stages.
 Most animals infected with Lyme disease will show signs of lameness due to an inflammation of their joints.
 This lameness usually affects one of the legs but can reoccur in the same limb or switch to a different one later on.

-In severe cases, some dogs can develop problems within the kidney, heart, and nervous system if the disease is left untreated.
+In severe Lyme disease cases, some dogs can develop heart and kidney disease, as well as problems with their nervous system if the disease is left untreated.

 Other common symptoms of Lyme Disease in dogs include: